 • Greater collaboration and communication boost innovation and creativity.

-• Employees have the opportunity to develop cross-functional skills.
+• Employees have expanded opportunity to develop cross-functional skills.

-• Potential for greater efficiency from an optimum use of resource and lesser wastage.
+• Potential for greater efficiency from an optimal use of resources and less waste.

 • Can get complex to manage.

 • Multiple reporting relationships can make it difficult to track resource usage and budgetary needs.

 • Can introduce ambiguity into reporting, creating financial forecasting and analysis challenges.